Skip to main content

 Qingming Festival 2026 will be the first under proposed rules targeting emotional AI interactions

-When Zhang Ming lost his grandfather last year, he did what millions of Chinese families have done for centuries: he prepared for Qingming Festival, the annual day of remembrance when families sweep ancestral graves and make ritual offerings.
-But this year, Zhang added something new to the tradition.
+When Zhang Ming lost his grandfather last year, he did what millions of Chinese families have done for centuries: prepared for Qingming Festival, the annual day of remembrance when families sweep ancestral graves and make ritual offerings.
+But this year, Zhang added something unprecedented to the tradition.
 He downloaded an app called Lingyu, uploaded old photos and voice recordings, and started talking to an AI avatar of his late grandfather in their regional Tianjin dialect.

 "It feels like talking to him again," Zhang told China Daily Asia.
 "My family finds comfort in it."

-From Niche Service to Mass Market
+From Niche Service to Billion-Dollar Market

 Super Brain, a startup founded by entrepreneur Zhang Zewei in Taizhou, has "resurrected" more than 1,000 people since launching its service.
 The company feeds large language models information about the deceased, along with images, video, and audio recordings, to produce their likeness.
 Prices range from several hundred yuan for basic video snippets to 50,000 to 100,000 yuan ($6,860 to $13,710) for fully customised chatbots that can hold extended conversations.

 Lingyu, founded by Gao Wei, attracted nearly 10,000 users within two months of launch, with hundreds subscribing to the paid "Digital Life" tier.
 Silicon Intelligence, a Nanjing-based startup, can create a conversational avatar from just one minute of video footage.
-And Fu Shou Yuan International Group, one of China's largest funeral operators, now offers cloud-based digital memorials alongside its traditional services.
+Meanwhile, Fu Shou Yuan International Group, one of China's largest funeral operators, now offers cloud-based digital memorials alongside its traditional services.

 By The Numbers